lainors7/aliexpress-API-SDK/README.md

 # Download SDK (in this project, I will use a PHP SDK)
 https://developers.aliexpress.com/en/doc.htm?spm=a219a.7386653.0.0.52cb9b710V1E5V&docId=108108&docType=1

+# Setting up
 Create a folder, and put in the SDK folder and rename it like "SDK".
 Then go to "SDK/top/TopClient" and search "$appKey" and assign it the value of your AppKey and do the same with the "$secretKey" with your App Secret.

 Place it in the main folder, you now just should only see the "SDK" folder.

+Then clone the repo and move the files to this main folder.
+You wil see.

+/SDK
+README.md
+config-sample.php
+feed_Aliexpress.php
+ordersAliexpress.php

+Change the name of "config-sample.php" to just "config.php" and assign the value of the variables.
+(Database name, username, password, port, Host and SessionKey)

+It's done.
+Just execute the file that you need.